solelena/PSReliP/psrelip_pipeline/README.md

 > **of filtered and LD pruned dataset:**<br>
 > --het 'cols=+het,+het'<br>
 > --ibc<br>
-* The PLINK command lines for LD-based variant pruning (a pruned subset of variants will be written to plink2.prune.in, which is valid input for --extract):
+* The PLINK command lines for LD-based variant pruning (a pruned subset of variants will be written to plink2.prune.in, which is a valid input for --extract):
 > **window size in kilobase:**<br>
 > --indep-pairwise $LD_WINDOW_SIZE $LD_WINDOW_SIZE_UNITS 1 $LD_THRESHOLD<br>
 > **window size in variant count:**<br>